iulian-radu-at/generic-dnd-list/README.md

 - onResize prop is no longer required
 - Updated the packages
-- Minimum expected React version is 18
+- Supports minimum React 18